 Content creation is key for a website.
 Do you have a good amount ?
 Do you have up to date photography?
 Someone on site who can write well?

-Great websites constantly evolve and update so apart from new content required at build stage, how will you create that flow of updates?
+Great websites with a great web design constantly evolve and update so apart from new content required at build stage, how will you create that flow of updates?

 For websites that cost less than £3500 you are likely to have very little to do with the process.